-Angioplasty alone is rarely enough to prevent re-narrowing of the vessel, so interventional cardiologists typically use a catheter to place a mesh tube called a stent in the vessel to hold it open and allow blood to flow.
+During stenting, a mesh tube called a stent in the vessel to hold it open and allow blood to flow.

 A through-the-skin procedure, atherectomy may precede angioplasty and stenting when patients have a lot of calcium in the arteries.
 The goal of atherectomy is to soften or dislodge the calcium to make it easier to insert a balloon in the artery and allow stents to fully expand.
-UI Health offers three kinds of coronary atherectomy:

 Outpatient Care Center, Suite 3C